Category Archives: Science Fiction Films

 And who hasn’t imagined one of their teachers writhing around on a sports car coquettishly toying with the hunky high school football players?

 Yes, there are some plot holes to contend with and some stale attempts at pairing the teens off romantically.
-Predictably, the standard jock, cheerleader, nerd, outcast stereotypes abound as well as perceptions of what a school nurse, math teacher, and drama teacher look and sound like.
+Predictably, the standard jock, cheerleader, nerd, and outcast stereotypes abound as well as perceptions of what a school nurse, math teacher, and drama teacher look and sound like.

 For good measure, one of the faculty (Salma Hayek) is ‘hot’.